mahboubehfaghih/Restaurant_dashboard/README.md

 - Bars: Bar, Pub, Wine Bar

-- Specific: Diner, Cafe, Fast Food, Pizza, Seafood, Sushi, Soups, Delicatessen, Contemporary, Halal, Grill, Barbecue, Steakhouse
+- Specific: Diner, Cafe, Fast Food, Pizza, Seafood, Sushi, Soups, Delicatessen, Contemporary, Halal, Grill, Barbecue, Steakhouse.

+Vegetarian Friendly is the top cuisine style by number of reviews and ratings in all the cities.

+The WordCloud was an overall view of the reviews scraped from TripAdvisor.com.

+histogram show words in common, which in general can be related to the matter people are talking about (like food , service , good).

+In accordance with the histogram, the WordCloud is dominated by positive words.

 ## Conclusion

+What surprised me the most about this analysis is the focus customers put on cuisine styles like the Vegan, Vegetarian or Gluten Free.
+Seeing them so talked about around Europe gave me a different perception of them.

+The words used to describe the experiences (as well as the ratings) are in general positive and, I think because of the kind of data we avail of, the reviews are mostly about the kind of experience (service, location, price) and not about food itself.

 I think with this analysis, there are many answers to the question "Where should you eat in Europe?".
 There are many restaraunts in these european cities and a variety of cuisines and price ranges to choose from.
 So you have a lot of options depending on where you are and what you feel like eating.
 More visuals can be done with this dataset but I think for now I've covered the ones that seem the most inetersting and useful.